 You can call your court.
 You can look up your court’s phone number using the Courthouse Locator.

 6. How do I know if my courthouse is open?
 Where can I get answers to my questions?

 To find out if your courthouse is physically open, please see the page Courthouse closures due to COVID-19.
 This page includes a list of courthouses that are currently closed.
 If your courthouse is not on this list, your courthouse is open.
 If you have any questions, please call your court directly.

 7. How is the court providing services remotely?
 What do I do if I can’t reach anyone in the clerk’s office by phone?

 There are a few ways you can contact your court virtually.
 You can:

 - Email your court.
 You can find your court’s email on the Court department emails page.

-- Attend a Housing Court virtual front counter or Probate and Family Court virtual registry via Zoom meeting to get help from court staff.
+- Attend a Housing Court virtual front counter, Probate and Family Court virtual registry, or West Roxbury Division of the Boston Municipal Court virtual clerk's office via Zoom meeting to get help from court staff.
 Learn more about remote court services offered on the page Remote court services.